Lazy Daisy Cake

 1/2 c. milk AND 1 T. butter

-Preheat the oven to 350 and grease an 8 x 8 cake pan.
+Preheat the oven to 350 and generously butter an 8 x 8 cake pan.

 In a medium bowl, beat together the sugar, eggs and vanilla (I used my electric hand-mixer) for a couple of minutes until the mixture has fluffed up a bit, then add in the flour, baking powder and salt and mix the batter by hand until it’s all just combined.

-In a separate saucepan (or a microwave-safe cup, heat 1 minute), heat to almost boiling the milk and butter, then add it all into the cake batter and beat it again until it’s smooth (I used the electric hand-mixer again).
-Scrape the batter into your prepared pan and bake for 25 to 30 minutes until the cake is a lovely golden brown and the center springs back to your touch.
+In a separate saucepan (or a microwave-safe cup, heat 1 minute), heat the milk and butter to almost boiling, then add it all into the cake batter and beat the batter again until it’s smooth (I used the electric hand-mixer again).
+Scrape the mix into your prepared pan and bake for 25 to 30 minutes until the cake is a lovely golden brown and the center springs back to your touch.

 Combine the topping ingredients in a small pot until they are all melted and well-mixed together.
 As soon as the cake comes out of the oven, spread the topping on evenly and then set the cake under the broiler for a minute or 2 – WATCH IT – then voila! fabulous, warm cake for dinner.
 I promised my family that I’d make a note that ‘slightly overdone’ is excellent – some bits may get too dark (not photo worthy), but the result is caramelized crunchy/chewy goodness – enjoy!

 - Category: Cakes, 8x8